Setting the Stage: Text-Driven Scene-Consistent Image Generation: Supplementary Videos

 \section{Supplementary Videos}

-To further demonstrate the effectiveness of our geometry-aware framework in maintaining scene consistency across diverse viewpoints, and to illustrate its application in synthesizing start and end frames for image-to-video generation, we provide two videos in the accompanying supplementary folder.
+To further demonstrate the effectiveness of our framework in maintaining scene consistency across diverse viewpoints, and to illustrate its application in video storyboarding, we provide two videos in our \href{https://drive.google.com/drive/folders/11W4XEzquyM0Jx3gdfPrIVamX_xk6x4yb?usp=sharing}{online supplementary folder}.
 These videos were synthesized using the Kling image-to-video model, utilizing keyframes produced by our method.
 In the first sequence, the start frame is generated by our method while the final frame is the original scene.
 Conversely, the second sequence begins with the original scene, with the intermediate and final frames being generated views.
 Across both videos, the interpolated trajectories—including long-range camera motions such as zoom-outs and large viewpoint changes—remain stable.
-Crucially, the background geometry is preserved without noticeable texture flickering or structural drift, highlighting the suitability of our method as a robust keyframe generator for long-duration video editing.
+Crucially, the scene structure is preserved without noticeable texture flickering or structural drift, highlighting the suitability of our method as a robust keyframe generator for long-duration video synthesis.